close

 8. Co-create a compelling vision and communicate it effectively.

-If you are ready to make your leadership extraordinary, based on learnings from the current space program and neuroscientific research, the next online public program kicks off on Friday, 25 October 2024 at 12:00pm (AEST).
-Thereafter, it runs for two hours each week, over eight consecutive weeks each Thursday.
+If you are ready to make your leadership extraordinary, based on learnings from the current space program and neuroscientific research, the next online public program kicks off on Monday, 25 November 2024 at 12:00pm (AEST).
+It runs for two hours over 4 weeks on consecutive Mondays and Fridays.
 The sought-after 4-D accreditation comes in the form of a digital badge that can be pinned to your LinkedIn profile.

 For organisations preferring to run the program internally, the program can be tailored to your culture and operating cadence, with the option to benchmark (pre and post program) against 1,500 NASA teams.